-*Disclaimer: This article is not based on anyone in particular.
-I see a lot of news regarding the #MeToo campaign and thought it would be a good idea to write an article about sexual assault.
+Disclaimer: This article is not based on anyone or anything in particular.
+There is a lot in the news about the #MeToo movement so I thought I would write an article about it.

 I had heard about this happening to others.
 I had seen it in the movies and I read about it in books.
 I never thought it would happen to me.
 Until it did.

 I thought it was a dream.
 I thought I was in my REM of sleep and I could just wake up and see familiar things and feel okay.
 That would be so relieving if that happened right?
 Well, it didn't.
 I was living in a nightmare.
 I couldn't escape it.
 It wasn't something that I would forget about the next day.
 He was standing there laughing at me.
 He thought what he had done would make him more of a man.
 He thought it would "toughen him up."
 He watched me there in pain.
 I was shaking and I was cold.
 I didn't feel any warmth or comfort.
 The only thing I felt was his eyes beating down at me.
 He was wondering why I didn't say yes to him.
 He was wondering why I changed my mind.
 He didn't like that.
 He took something away from me I would never get back.
 He took my innocence from me.
 He took my virginity.
 He got me thinking I was his first.
 He told me he didn't know what to do but wanted to try.
 I believed him and I was stupid for doing that.

 He told me that everything would be okay.
 I believed him.
 I got sucked into it.
 He didn't care about consent.
 All he wanted was my innocence.